Investment Platforms

-You can keep your money in a savings account with a local bank, but online you can easily save money at a higher interest rate at banks in a different country.
-The differences between a local savings account, and a high yield savings account in another country are often significant, although there are risks to watch out for.
+Instead of opening a local savings account, online you can easily find higher interest rates at banks abroad.
+The differences between a local savings account, and a high yield savings account in another country are often significant.
+Brokers and p2p platforms often offer even higher rates, but there are some risks to watch out for.

 Content: